CloudVPS/openpanel-buildbot-config/readme.txt

 Creating Slaves
 ---------------

 Reloading master upon commit to buildbot-config repo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Everytime the master.cfg gets changed in the hg repository, we want the
+buildmaster to reload the buildbot master.

+Events that take place are:

+1. Create a cronjob that checks of their are any updated in the hg repository
+(hg pull)
+2. Have hooks in .hg/hgrc that trigger an 'hg update' whenever 'hg pull' finds a new revision
+3. Have a hook in .hg/hgrc that trigger a reload of buildbot master whenever
+'hg update' is triggered.

 On the buildmaster, have a local clone of the hg repository.